 Alvin Pettle, M.D. – Toronto Bioidentical Doctor

 Natural bio-identical hormone therapy is the present and growing future of hormone replacement therapy.
-Patients nor doctors do not have to wait 50 years for medicine to change and catch up.
+Patients and doctors do not have to wait 50 years for medicine to change and catch up.
 Physicians throughout the world are now beginning to realize that you cannot fool mother nature, and if you try to do so, there are frequently negative consequences.
 Use of synthetic hormones has now been shown by many studies and by much experience to have adverse side effects, leading to dangerous complications such as breast cancer, heart stress and other clinical problems.

-The Women’s Health Study of 2002 has shown that use of synthetic hormones is not the healthy way to replace women’s hormones.
+The Women’s Health Study of 2002 has shown that use of synthetic hormones is not the healthiest way to replace women’s hormones.
 Human female bodies do need natural bio-identical hormones, which can be used for optimal health.
 The lock and key effect of natural treatment works perfectly with the body and within a 12 hour period, 50% of the hormone has been dissipated naturally by the body.

 Natural bio-identical hormone treatment therefore appears to me to be the desirable future of hormone replacement therapy.